Skip to navigation Skip to content

 5

-The customer must contact Services Australia to speak to a Service Officer.
-They may ask for a review of the decision if their payment has been cancelled.
+The customer must contact Services Australia to speak to a Service Officer and discuss restoration of their payment.

 For all other customers, update their record and restore payment if they give a suitable reason for not reporting on time and are contacting within 13 weeks of the cancellation being notified.
-Encourage them to complete all of their outstanding reports using the REI service.
+Encourage them to complete all their outstanding reports using the Report employment income service.

 If the customer does not contact in relation to the cancellation within 13 weeks of notification, their payment cannot be restored.
 They will have to complete a new claim if they want to get payments again.